Topics Map > Library

 Human Biology from McGraw-Hill, Principles of Supply Chain Management from Cengage

 Library Materials Library materials are paid for with library funds but have no additional cost to students.
-Digital, print Yes No Yes Jim Dan Hill Library Labor and Legality available in the Library's collection and on course reserve.
+Digital, print Yes No Yes Jim Dan Hill Library Labor and Legality, available in the Library's collection and on course reserve.

 Open Educational Resources (OER) OER are learning materials that have been distributed online, are free of charge, and have CC licenses.
 Digital, can choose to print Yes, with permissions No No Online repositories Strategic Management, an open textbook with a CC license (CC BY-NC SA), Anatomy & Physiologyan open textbook with a CC license (CC BY)